 Nothing’s more important than security and privacy when you’re streaming movies or downloading shows.
 Despite a lack of official VPN apps on Chromecast, it really doesn’t take much effort to lock down your device and stream whatever you want, regardless of where you live and without having to worry about your ISP snooping on your activity.

 Pick a VPN

 Money-back guarantee: 30 DAYS

-FAST AND RELIABLE:IPVanish has a large network of servers.
-Uncongested network achieves good speeds.
-Strong security and privacy features.
-30-day money back guarantee so you can try it risk-free.
+FAST AND RELIABLE:NordVPN has a large network of servers and some of the fastest speeds around.
+Exceptionally strong on security.
+Has a 30-day money back guarantee so you can try it risk-free.

 READER DEAL:If you’d like to try NordVPN, Comparitech readers can save up to 72% here.